 How Kim wrestles with Jimmy’s new identity is a compelling process all her own.
 The first shot of Season 5 (after the traditional flashforward to Jimmy’s current struggles as Cinnabon manager “Gene”) picks up right after “It’s S’aul Good-man!” with Kim chasing her boyfriend down to check on his name change.
 From there, Kim’s principled outlook on the law continues to shift.
 Can she still invest in the cons she and Jimmy carried out to help her clients, or do those seemingly justified verdicts need to be reexamined after realizing who Jimmy’s become?
 And who has she become because of him?
 In falling for him, did she fall with him?

 Seehorn remains a fierce, thoughtful onscreen presence, imbuing her conflicted attorney with self-awareness.
-Typically, Kim thinks through a decision and then chooses to make it, as opposed to her compulsive, first-thought paramour — that doesn’t mean she always chooses correctly, but thanks to Seehorn, we can see the gears turning, hear almost zero exposition, and understand each choice with surprising clarity.
+Typically, Kim thinks through a decision and then chooses to make it, as opposed to her compulsive, first-instinct paramour — that doesn’t mean she always chooses correctly, but thanks to Seehorn, we can see the gears turning, hear almost zero exposition, and understand each choice with surprising clarity.

 Similar praise deserves to be heaped on Michael Mando’s turn as the tortured second-in-command/spy, Nacho Varga.
 Things aren’t any better in Season 5 for the Salamanca’s drug dealer — in fact, things have been getting worse and worse every year for Nacho.
 His stoic demeanor is necessitated by his volatile work environment, but each year, Mando lets a little more panic crack through.
 By now, it’s as though he knows there’s no way out.
 Serving as Gus’ double agent while Lalo Salamanca (Tony Dalton) tests his trustworthiness, Nacho focuses on doing what he’s told and saving his family.